smithy-lang/smithy/designs/resource-properties.md

 #### `@notProperty` as a meta-trait

-There are already many trait requirements in Smithy leading to verbose model definitions, and having to mark every non-property member used in the inputs and outputs of a resource with `@notProperty` makes the problem worse.
+There are already many trait requirements in Smithy leading to verbose models definitions, and having to mark every non-property member used in the inputs and outputs of a resource with `@notProperty` makes the problem worse.
 Traits like `@idempotencyToken` *already* communicate that the member they target is not part of the resource.
 The `@notProperty` trait can be applied to traits, making the applied trait cause members to be ignored as resource properties.
 For example, consider the following trait definition:

 ```
 @trait